 • The statement says if the product is for cats or dogs.

-• 2.
+• The second blank says what life stage the product is for. - 2.
 “Animal feeding tests using AAFCO procedures substantiate that ______________ provides complete and balanced nutrition for _____________.”

 • The first blank must show the product name (the same name on the front of the package).